T-Cases are a derivative of the standard slipcases. They are used for slipcases where the widths are less than 3-7/8".

 Uniboxes, also called clam shell boxes, function like an actual clam shell.
 The lid is hinged to the base with a spine panel that is created with crease scores or a routing operation.

 Standard Trays are basic 4-walled rigid cartons with a bottom panel.
-This is the most common rigid package that is offered.
+This is the most common rigid package that is offered. (photo shown lid is lined)

 The Pedestal Box is a two-piece construction that allows the product to be displayed and held securely on a platform for merchandising at retail, and provide a dramatic presentation when opened.